wayusei/best-repo-ever/README.md

 This is the change i've made using the text editor in Fedora.
-But right now in the distant future I made this other change from my Travelmate running Windows
+But right now in the distant future I made this other change from my Travelmate running Windows Here's my changes to f**k the README file up!